git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Jam.md

 ### Workflow

 * Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
 This cleans up the displayed banks but also prevents the options to activate a deactivated item from the controller.
+* Slow Fader Change: If enabled, faders do not change instantly when touched and changes are slower when moved up/down.
+* Startup mode: Select the mode which will be activated on startup.
 * New clip length: The length of a clip created with the New function.
 * Knob Sensitivity Default: Negative values slow the knobs changes down, positive values speed them up.
 * Knob Sensitivity Slow: Negative values slow the knobs changes down, positive values speed them up.